defenseunicorns/pepr-docs/site-docs/CONTRIBUTING.md

 For changes to site structure, components, or layouts make changes to this repo.

-1. Test locally with `npm run dev`
+1. Build the site: `npm run build`
-2. Build to verify: `npm run build`
+2. Test locally with `npm run dev`

 ### Adding a Manual Redirect